 How to Grow Vegetables Indoors

-Start with easy greens or dive into an adventure—there’s a veggie for every type of indoor gardener.
+Start with easy greens or dive into an adventure.

 Growing an indoor vegetable garden can help keep your thumb green and your heart happy, even if your raised beds are covered in snow.
 Planting indoors does require some extra thought and patience—and an adventurous spirit—but it's totally doable.
 (Hint: It's especially easy if you opt for leafy greens.)
 So, why not give it a whirl?